-(d) how prize-winner information may be obtained;

-(e) any criteria for judging entries;

-(f) any alternative prize that is available;

-(q) the details of any intended post-event publicity;

-(h) any supplementary rules which may apply;

-(i) the identity of the party running the competition and responsible for the prizes.
+- (d) how prize-winner information may be obtained; - (e) any criteria for judging entries; - (f) any alternative prize that is available; - (g) the details of any intended post-event publicity; - (h) any supplementary rules which may apply; - (i) the identity of the party running the competition and responsible for the prizes.

-9.1.6.
+This clause was introduced as clause 9.1.5 in version 3.2.
+It was renumbered to 9.1.6 in version 11.0.

+9.1.7.
 Competition services and promotional material must not: